-During 2016 DASNY's construction management clients expanded.
-The 2015-16 State budget authorized \$100 million to the New York City Housing Authority for a public housing modernization and improvements for security upgrades and quality of life improvements for the residents.
-DASNY was specified as the entity to provide the construction services.
-DASNY is also providing direct design and construction services for various projects in both the upstate and downstate regions for the Community Redevelopment Program for the Governor's Office of Storm Recovery (GOSR).
+During 2017 DASNY continued its work with the New York City Housing Authority for a public housing modernization and improvements for security upgrades and quality of life improvements for the residents following the state's authorization of \$100 million of work for DASNY in the 2015-16 State budget.
+DASNY also continued providing direct design and construction services for various projects in both the upstate and downstate regions for the Community Redevelopment Program for the Governor's Office of Storm Recovery (GOSR).
 Overall project budgets for the approximately 60 GOSR projects that have either been formally authorized or are being planned for assignment total approximately \$166 million.

-DASNY's debt issuance activities had a record year, issuing over \$8 billion in debt, almost \$1 billion more than the previous record, set in 2009.
+DASNY's debt issuance activities had another strong year, issuing over \$6.6 billion in debt.